Yandex Cloud

 yandex.cloud.mdb.mongodb.v1.ClusterService.AddHosts

-Where host_specs is the array of new hosts.
-One array element contains settings for a single host:
+Where host_specs is an array of new hosts, in which each element contains the settings for a single host:

 • zone_id: Availability zone.